-Work to understand planning implications (resources, risks, opportunities) associated between the Growth Deal, Levelling Up Fund and the Long Term Plan for Towns fund.
-Q4 23/24 Deal annual conversation involving senior officers from Moray Council and the Scottish and UK Governments.
-Q4 23/24 Housing Mix Delivery and MICM full business cases to be approved and clearance secured for the projects to enter delivery.
-Q4 23/24 Business Enterprise to enter delivery once revenue budget confirmed.
-Q4 23/24 or Q1 24/25 2024/25 grant offer letter to be agreed with the Scottish Government, confirming the level of funding to be provided during the financial year.
+Q4 23/24 Work to understand planning implications (resources, risks, opportunities) associated between the Growth Deal, Levelling Up Fund and the Long Term Plan for Towns fund.
+Deal annual conversation involving senior officers Q4 23/24 from Moray Council and the Scottish and UK Governments.
+Q4 23/24 or Q1 24/25 Business Enterprise to enter delivery once revenue budget confirmed.
+Q1 24/25 2024/25 grant offer letter to be agreed with the Scottish Government, confirming the level of funding to be provided during the financial year.
 Q1 24/25 Publication of the Deal's 2023 annual report.
-Q1 24/25 Cultural Quarter and EY STEM project full business cases to be approved and clearance secured to enter delivery.
-Q2 24/25 Second tranche of in-life reviews to be scheduled.
-Q2s and 3 24/25
+Q2 24/25 Cultural Quarter and EY STEM project full business cases to be approved and clearance secured to enter delivery.
+Q2s and 3 24/25 Second tranche of in-life reviews to be scheduled.